Hey! This thing is still a Work in Progress. Files, instructions, and other stuff might change!

 Hello, first a shout out to a few important folks:

--That said, about 90% of the original model has been completely remodeled with:
+-That said, about 90% of the original Mini-Face Hugger model has been completely remodeled with:

 1) All new joints that are much tighter

-2) All pieces are no longer flat but are now fully formed.
+2) All pieces are no longer flat but are now fully formed skeletal structures with tendons.

 6) Plating and other effects to skeletal structure added.

 I taught myself blender and spent about 3 weeks modeling this and printing the pieces over and over again until I got them just right.
-That said, it's not absolutely perfect, but it did scare the bajeezus out of our cat because she did a backward somersault when i jiggled it while she was sniffing, (It was immensely satisfying and I wish you could have seen it happen), so that is saying something about the quality.
+That said, it's NOT absolutely perfect, but it did scare the bajeezus out of our cat.
+I twitched it at her while she was sniffing it and she did a backward somersault, (It was immensely satisfying), so that is saying something about how it turned out.

 I want to send a huge "thank you" to all of you that finished the project and shared your pictures.
-I thoroughly enjoy the pictures with the FaceHugger attacking you, your children, your dog, (especially) your cats, your computer, and even some 3D printers.
-It is has made all the time and effort spent modeling/printing it totally worth it.
+I thoroughly enjoy the pictures you post with our faceHugger friend attacking you, your children, your dog, especially your cats, computers, and oddly frequent, your 3D printer.
+I'm not sure why Facehuggers attack 3D printers, but it appears they have an affinity to that particular form of non-living matter.
+Anyway, it is has made all the time and effort spent modeling/printing it totally worth it.
 Have a great 2017, and happy printing!
 I look forward to you "seeing it through"!

-I have replaced the body STLs with the Netfabb repaired images, courtesy of rodrifra.
+EXTRA BONUS!
+Ihave replaced the body STLs with the Netfabb repaired images, courtesy of rodrifra.
 The download should now solve the mesh issues a few people have run into.
+Thanks rodrifra!

 ========[ HOW TO PUT IT TOGETHER ]=========